Friday, September 20, 2013

 We can always pretend

-Don’t tune out however, as we hope to post up our travels as we go….all things being equal!)
+Don’t tune out however, as we hope to post up our travels in Turkey as we explore further….all things being equal!)

 * Although we rocked wildly inside Marmaris Limani, we've since been told winds outside reached 45kts G50.